groovy-tutorial/groovy-tutorial/manuscript/01/01_09_PackagesLibraries.md

 - Is part of a `package` named `test`
 - Needs to use the `Year` class defined in the `java.time` package

 This notion of packaging allows for thousands of developers to create classes and packages without clashing.
-If another developer creates a `Year` class but put it into a package with a name other than `java.time` then all will be well.
+If another developer creates a `Year` class but puts it into a package with a name other than `java.time` then all will be well.
 Oh, and you'd never start your own package name with `java.` - that really won't work out well for you[^pkg].

 Before you write any new code you should always check out these resources in the order I've given below: